 Why Streaming Data Architecture?
 Benefits of Stream Processing

-Stream processing provides several benefits that other data platforms cannot:
+While traditional batch architectures can be sufficient at smaller scales, stream processing provides several benefits that other data platforms cannot:

 - Able to deal with never-ending streams of events—some data is naturally structured this way.
 Traditional batch processing tools require stopping the stream of events, capturing batches of data and combining the batches to draw overall conclusions.
 In stream processing, while it is challenging to combine and capture data from multiple streams, it lets you derive immediate insights from large volumes of streaming data.